david-vasek/python_game_project-/README.md

 - <a href="https://github.com/Dannyagg">Daniel Agbenu</a>

 # Project Overview
 Tasked with creating a project in Python.
 Our group decided to go with a role-playing game (RPG) and use what we have learned so far in our DigitalCrafts web development bootcamp.
-While working in Python, We created our game using a variety of different methods
+While working in Python, We created our game using a variety of different methods:
 1. Functions
 2. Strings
 3. Sequences